chasewnelson/SNPGenie/README.md

 ### CLC Genomics Workbench SNP Reports

-At minimum, a CLC SNP report must include the following 8 default column selections, with the unaltered CLC column headers:
+At minimum, the <a target="_blank" href="http://www.clcbio.com/products/clc-genomics-workbench/">CLC Genomics Workbench</a> SNP report must include the following 8 default column selections, with the unaltered CLC column headers:

 * **Reference Position**, which refers to the start site of the polymorphism within the reference FASTA sequence;
 * **Type**, which refers to the nature of the record, usually the type of polymorphism, e.g., "SNV” for single-nucleotide variants;